ChrisHilsdon-6point6/terraform-aws-billing-alert/readme.md

 | TFSTATE_BUCKET     | s3 bucket name used to store tf state                         |
 | TFSTATE_KEY        | Path to state file within bucket                              |
 | TFSTATE_REGION     | The region the bucket resides in                              |

-### Extra Options
-By default the CloudWatch alarm interval is set to 1 hour.
-You can change this by setting the `cw_alarm_period` terraform variable in terraform.tfvars.
-This should be type number.

 ## Resources used
 https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/tracking-free-tier-usage.html